bbauska/Anti-Project-2025/README.md

 responsible for screening operations.
 As part of an effort to shrink federal bureaucracies and bring private-sector know-how to government programs, TSA is ripe for reform.
 The U.S. should look to the Canadian and European private models of providing aviation screening manpower to lower TSA costs while maintaining security.
 Until it is privatized, TSA should be treated as a national security provider, and its workforce should be deunionized immediately.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, ccessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Civil Rights and Civil Liberties</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->